 Task Teams convene when necessary, whereas the co-lead team convenes at least twice a year.
 All GEOCRI members are kept informed about the progress via summaries provided through an e-mailing list and by arranging face-to-face meeting where possible (e.g. as side events to GEO meetings and at major scientific conferences).

 All GEOCRI contributors have a possibility to contribute to the work and implementation plans, and take part in those Task Teams where they find their contribution is most suitable.

+In addition, an institution can join GEOCRI as an Observer, which means that they will be updated about the progress and activities, without not directly taking part in the activities.

+A Scientific Advisory Committee, consisting of high-profile scientists will be convened in late 2016-early 2017.
+The group will convene when necessary to provide advice on the GEOCRI activities.
+Terms of Reference will be developed in 2017 to verify the management and coordination structure of GEOCRI.

 Monitoring and evaluation